SALT-Lab-Human-AI/project-check-point-1-NOODEIA/setup/INSTALL.md

 2. Send a test message
 3. Refresh the page - your message should persist
 4. Check Supabase dashboard → **Table Editor** to see your data

+**Note**: If port 3000 is busy, Next.js will automatically try ports 3001, 3002, etc. Check the terminal output for the actual port.

 ### Step 5: Deploy to GitHub Pages